Inflammatory bowel disease: Diet

-People living with IBD are very interested in diet, but little is known about the impact of diet on these patients.
+People living with IBD are keenly interested in diet, but little is known about the impact of diet on these patients.
 Recent reviews underlined the important role of nutritional counselling in IBD patients.
 Patients should be encouraged to adopt diets that are best supported by evidence and involve monitoring for the objective resolution of inflammation.

 A 2022 study found that diets with increased intake of fruits and vegetables, reduction of processed meats and refined carbohydrates, and preference of water for hydration were associated with lower risk of active symptoms with IBD, although increased intake of fruits and vegetables alone did not reduce risk of symptoms with Crohn's disease.
 A 2022 scientific review also found generally positive outcomes for IBD patients who adhered to the Mediterranean diet (high fruit and vegetable intake).

 Dietary patterns are associated with a risk for ulcerative colitis.
 In particular, subjects who were in the highest tertile of the healthy dietary pattern had a 79% lower risk of ulcerative colitis.

 Gluten sensitivity is common in IBD and associated with having flareups.
 Gluten sensitivity was reported in 23.6% and 27.3% of Crohn's disease and ulcerative colitis patients, respectively.

 A diet high in protein, particularly animal protein, and/or high in sugar may be associated with increased risk of IBD and relapses.